top of page

 • "What if standing up for myself makes the situation worse?"

 Get Empowered: A Practical Guide to Thrive, Heal, and Embrace Your Confidence in a Sexist World guides readers tear down these and other internal barriers to claiming their right to be safe, to take up space, and to speak up for themselves.
-Preorder the book and be the first to hold it in your hands!

 TOPICS